egeetas/DSA210PROJECT/README.md

 Physical activity plays a vital role in maintaining a healthy lifestyle.
 Tracking walking distance provides valuable insights into daily routines and their impact on overall activity levels.
 This project originates from my curiosity about how my weekday and weekend routines influence my walking habits.

 By analyzing this data, I aim to:
-1. Understand the effect of structured school schedules on physical activity.
+Gain personal insights to adjust my habits for a healthier lifestyle.
-2. Gain personal insights to adjust my habits for a healthier lifestyle.
+How can my walking distances and habbits change according to time spent at house at weekends.

 ---